kushymittal/Reading-List/README.md

 ## Currently Reading

-- [ ] Naked Statistics: Stripping the Dread from the Data, Charles Wheelan
+- [ ] The Case Against Education: Why the Education System Is a Waste of Time and Money, Bryan Caplan

 ## Up Next